girbola/mdir_fx/README.md

 This project is my "learning environment" for JavaFX, CSS and other technologies.

 ** Features **
-* Date and time editor for medias that does not have dates and time s information
+* Date and time editor for medias that does not have dates and times information
 * Avoid duplicates to save space
 * Batch copy
-* Very poor documentation (improvementing is coming soon!)
+* Very poor documentation (improvement is coming soon!)

 External libraries used in this program